semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 A secure default rule makes use of inherently secure libraries, frameworks, configurations, or settings.
 These rules enforce the mitigation of common security concerns, such as preventing cross-site request forgery (CSRF) by properly verifying inbound requests in Django or Flask applications.

-A secure defalt rule contains remediation suggests applying a one-time setting that ensures security throughout the codebase without the need for repeated application by developers.
+A secure default rule must contain remediation that suggests applying a one-time setting that ensures security throughout the codebase without the need for repeated application by developers.
 For example, configuring a global security setting in a web application framework that applies to all routes and inputs.

 ```yaml
 subcategory: